Symphony Orchestras and Artist-Prophets: Cultural Isomorphism and the Allocation of Power In Music

 One of the first great autocratic conductors, Carl Maria von Weber, emerged at this time.
-Wagner advised him on the patriarchal art of conducting, as shown by the quote at the beginning of this section.
+Wagner took his advice on the patriarchal art of conducting, as shown by the quote at the beginning of this section.
 This concept of the Emperor-Conductor remains to this day, and they are still often attributed transcendental, revelatory powers, correlated with their masculinity.
 In 1992, the program magazine of the Munich Philharmonic contained the following description of its General Music Director:

 "Sergiu Celibidache is an extraordinary European, so impressive, because he projects an unobstructed, incorruptible masculine aura.
 And the world is in great need of this, because we live in a fatherless society, a world without standards in this regard.
 And there he is, such a man, who does not allow himself to be corrupted and who quite openly expresses--especially during concerts--what is happening inside him, which is, naturally, a deeply moving vision.
 Listeners and performers can still experience music with him as a revelation."

 This is the legacy of the artist-prophet, music as the "revelation" of an "unobstructed masculine aura" in a "fatherless society".

 The Appropriation of the Orchestra As a Simulacrum of Totalitarian Cultural Nationalism